 The Editing Interface

-- The administrative toolbar: Only shown to users with appropriate permissions when logged in.
+- The administrative toolbar: Only shown to users with appropriate role(s) when logged in.
 Includes links to administrative tasks to which the logged-in user has access.

 - User count: Shows anonymous and logged-in user count.
 The anonymous count is misleading, as the page caching mechanism can throw this count off.